CyberDoug/Python-Name-is-Main-Example/README.md

 # Python-Name-is-Main-Example

-This reposity is designed to teach students how the follow Python expression works:
+This reposity is designed to teach students how the following Python expression works:

 ```
 if __name__ == "__main__":